Logo

 close

-West Africa Trade Hub / News / How to Buy Bitcoin on Venmo: A Complete Guide
+West Africa Trade Hub / News / How to Buy Bitcoin on Venmo: A Practical Step-by-Step Guide

 / Jan 21, 2026 at 20:58

-How to Buy Bitcoin on Venmo: A Complete Guide
+How to Buy Bitcoin on Venmo: A Practical Step-by-Step Guide

 Author

-How to Buy Bitcoin on Venmo: A Complete Guide
+How to Buy Bitcoin on Venmo: A Practical Step-by-Step Guide

 Venmo Explained: Learn the Basics

-Back in 2009, this mobile service launched with a social feed and quick pay tools, and by 2013 it had joined the PayPal ecosystem.
-Within the United States, the app functions as a peer-to-peer hub where friends split costs, request funds, and keep a balance in a lightweight wallet for later spending.
+Launched in 2009, the app focused on a social feed and quick payments, and by 2013 it was integrated into the PayPal ecosystem.
+In the United States, Venmo is commonly used for peer-to-peer payments—such as splitting expenses, requesting money, and holding a balance in an in-app wallet for later spending.

-Over time, the product expanded to include cryptocurrency features.
-Starting in April 2021, people in most U.S. states (Hawaii excluded) could buy, sell, and hold a short list of coins—BTC, ETH, LTC, and BCH—directly in the app, with plans announced to support PayPal USD (PYUSD) as a future stablecoin option.
+Later, Venmo added in-app cryptocurrency functionality.
+Starting in April 2021, users in most U.S. states (Hawaii excluded) could buy, sell, and hold a short list of coins directly in the app, including BTC, ETH, LTC, and BCH.
+The company also announced plans to support PayPal USD (PYUSD) in the future as a stablecoin option.

 Buy Bitcoin With Venmo: Buy and Sell

-When funding a purchase, you can draw from an available app balance, a linked bank account, or a debit card as the payment method.
-By contrast, a credit card—including the Venmo Credit Card—can’t be used to acquire crypto.
-Limits apply: in a typical rolling seven-day period the cap sits near $20,000, and across a full year the ceiling reaches about $50,000 for crypto purchases.
+To fund a crypto purchase, you can typically use your available Venmo balance, a linked bank account, or a debit card as the payment source.
+Credit cards generally can’t be used to buy cryptocurrency, including the Venmo Credit Card.
+Limits apply as well: over a rolling seven-day period, the cap is around $20,000, and the annual ceiling is about $50,000 for crypto purchases.

 Steps to Buy Bitcoin via Venmo